OpenCTI-Platform/connectors/templates/internal-enrichment/README.md

-# OpenCTI Internal enrichment Connector Template
+# OpenCTI Internal Enrichment Connector Template

 <!--
 General description of the connector